Privacy legislation

 Act on the Key Register of Persons (Wet BRP)

-Personal data of the residents of the Netherlands have been included in the Key Register of Persons (Dutch BRP).
+Personal data of the residents of the Netherlands have been included in the Personal Records Database (Dutch abbreviation: BRP).
 The Act on the Key Register of Persons (Wet BRP) regulates the correct use of these data.
 This concerns, among other things, how municipalities record and amend personal data in the BRP and provide personal data from the BRP.

 The GDPR contains a number of additional rules for personal data processing at the BRP.
 It concerns situations for which the Wet BRP does not provide.